Kepnang2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#ALX SYSTEMS ENGINEERING AND DEVOPS
+#ALX SYSTEMS ENGINEERING AND Devops
-# TASK 2.
+#TASK 3
-The script that prints all the groups the current user is part of.
+ New owner